Mitsubishi Pajero Issues: Low-Km Case Study

 Even a low-mileage vehicle can hide serious faults.
 I recently performed a mobile pre-purchase inspection in Coorparoo on this 2011 Mitsubishi Pajero NW with only 32,751km.
 Despite the low kilometres, my roadside assessment revealed surprising underbody and mechanical issues.
 Use this case study to see why an independent check is vital, even for ‘near-new’ 4WDs on the Southside.

-If you are looking at a used Pajero near Logan or the Redlands, don’t risk buying a beach-battered lemon.
-Book a Southern Brisbane Mobile Car Inspection and let me check it out on-site.
+If you are looking at a used 4×4 near Logan or the Redlands, don’t risk buying a beach-battered lemon.
+Before you hand over any money, ensure you get a thorough used car inspection to know what you’re buying.
+Book a Southern Brisbane Mobile Pre Purchase Car Inspection and let me check out your next potential vehicle on-site.

 Common Pajero Issues Found During Coorparoo Inspections